View Document Text

 qualitative and subjective by nature, and there is no guarantee that the criteria utilized by LNW, or any

-judgment exercised by LNW will reflect the beliefs or values of any particular client.
+judgment exercised by LNW, will reflect the beliefs or values of any particular client.
 In evaluating a potential

 investment, LNW is dependent upon information and data obtained through voluntary or third-party